chilipeppr/workspace-robot/README.md

     // Callback after workspace loaded into #pnlWorkspace
     // Now use require.js to get reference to instantiated workspace cprequire(
-      ["inline:com-chilipeppr-workspace-tinyg"], // the id you gave your workspace function(myWorkspaceRobot) {
+      ["inline:com-chilipeppr-workspace-robot"], // the id you gave your workspace function(myWorkspaceRobot) {
         // Callback that is passed reference to the newly loaded workspace console.log("Workspace / Robot just got loaded.", myWorkspaceRobot);